 A tried and tested recipe for Chinese spring rolls.
 You don’t need to precook the filling.
 Two frying methods are provided.
 It also includes top tips to avoid a greasy taste.

-What are Chinese spring rolls
+What are spring rolls

-A traditional food popular in many regions of China, spring rolls (Chun Juan, 春卷), aka egg rolls in American English, are one of the most sought after dishes in overseas Chinese restaurants.
-Essentially, they’re deep fried, cylinder-shaped parcels made of golden, crispy wrappers and a tasty filling of various ingredients.
+A traditional food popular in many regions of China, spring rolls (Chun Juan/春卷), aka egg rolls in American English, are one of the most sought after dishes in overseas Chinese restaurants.
+They’re also a staple at Cantonese dim sum eateries, where small-portioned delicacies are enjoyed as brunch.

 Since I learnt how to make them efficiently, I’ve never ordered this dish in a restaurant.
 They don’t require a complicated procedure or advanced skills to prepare.
 More importantly, they taste so good and are healthier than most bought versions.

-Top tips for non-greasy spring rolls
+Top tips

 Before I explain the procedure for making spring rolls, I’d like to point out a few important tips to avoid them being overly greasy.

-How to choose the wrappers
+Choose the wrappers

 Although I love making dumpling wrappers from scratch, when it comes to spring rolls I always buy ready-made wrappers.
 They’re handy, reliable and create a much better result than homemade ones.